Vegan Guide to Siem Reap

 Park Hyatt Siem Reap

 Opening Times: 6.30am-10.30pm every day

 Many people like to see some traditional Apsara Dancing when they visit Siem Reap and there are numerous choices to catch a performance with dinner (of varying quality as you can imagine).
 The Dining Room at the Park Hyatt however can create a delicious vegan tasting menu (just book in advance and tell them you are vegan) which will tick all the boxes as you watch the Apsara show in this beautifully designed 5 star hotel.

 Here is our review of The Dining Room.

 (v) Vitking House $

-Viking House have a couple of locations and is a local 100% veggie place where you can get your mock meat fix, we prefer the new location near Psar Nhe market .
-We like the taro fried rice (which they successfully made without the egg) accompanied by some vegan kimchi, also the hot plate with noodles is pretty tasty and the mushroom skewers are amazing, we can’t get enough of them!.
+Viking House have a couple of locations and is a local 100% veggie place where you can get your mock meat fix, we prefer the new location near Phsa Nhe market, the hot plate with noodles is pretty tasty and the mushroom skewers are amazing, we can’t get enough of them!.

 My Little Cafe $